-Fig. 9 shows the median pressure along air parcel trajectories that fall in clusters A, Bsd and Bwd.
-Cluster A, that is characterized by diabatic cooling, shows the strongest descent over the 10 day period in all regions, although the pressure at t = -240h differs between about 700 hPa in BI (Fig. 9(a), yellow lines) and about 500 hPa in WR (Fig. 9(d), yellow lines).
-The lowest altitude (highest pressure) 10 days prior to the heatwave is found for the median of cluster Bwd where the parcels first slightly descend for about 7 days until they are close to the surface and then either ascend (in Sc, CE, IP) or remain almost at the same pressure level (in BI, WR, GI, see Fig. 9, blue lines).
-The median pressure evolution of the Bsd cluster (Fig. 9, red lines) is characterized by an almost constant vertical level for about 6 to 7 days prior of the heatwave at an intermediate pressure of about 750 hPa in most regions.
-Exceptions are BI with ≈ 820 hPa (Fig. 9(a)) and WR with about 700 hPa (Fig. 9(d)).
-The last 3 to 4 days prior to the heatwave event are then characterized by a strong descent in the Bsd cluster with a median change in pressure larger than 100 hPa in all regions.
-Compared to the typical JJA climatology 10 days before parcels reach the regions, the largest differences in the median pressure are found in regions Sc, CE, WR and IP.
-In all regions and clusters, except of cluster A in BI and GI, the JJA parcels start from a lower height and their descent is not as strong as in the heatwave cases.
-Differences in the median pressure evolution between future and historic heatwaves in the six Euopean regions are mostly small (bold dashed and solid lines in Fig. 9).
+Figure 9 shows the median pressure along air parcel trajectories that fall in clusters A, Bsd and Bwd.
+Cluster A, which is characterized by diabatic cooling, shows the strongest descent over the 10 d period in all regions, although the pressure at t = -240 h differs between about 700 hPa in BI (Fig. 9a, yellow lines) and about 500 hPa in WR (Fig. 9d, yellow lines).
+The lowest altitude (highest pressure) 10d prior to the heatwave is found for the median of cluster Bwd, where the parcels first slightly descend for about 7 d until they are close to the surface and then either ascend (in Sc, CE and IP) or remain almost at the same pressure level (in BI, WR and GI; see Fig. 9, blue lines).
+The median pressure evolution of the Bsd cluster (Fig. 9, red lines) is characterized by an almost constant vertical level for about 6 to 7 d prior to the heatwave at an intermediate pressure of about 750 hPa in most regions.
+Exceptions are BI with ≈ 820 hPa (Fig. 9a) and WR with about 700 hPa (Fig. 9d).
+The last 3 to 4 d prior to the heatwave event are then characterized by a strong de-

+Figure 8.
+Fraction of trajectories that belong to the different clusters A, Bwd, Bsd, C and D introduced in Sect.
+2.4 per region and time slice (solid lines belong to historic data and dashed lines to future data).
+Displayed are the fractions for heatwave trajectories (bold lines) as well as for the general summer (JJA) trajectories (thin lines).
+The regions are ordered according to the fraction in cluster A. Note that the lines connecting the different regions are only plotted to simplify the identification of the clusters and possess no physical meaning.

+scent in the Bsd cluster with a median change in pressure larger than 100 hPa in all regions.
+Compared to the typical JJA climatology 10d before parcels reach the regions, the largest differences in the median pressure are found in regions Sc, CE, WR and IP.
+In all regions and clusters, except of cluster A in BI and GI, the JJA parcels start from a lower height, and their descent is not as strong as in the heatwave cases.
+Differences in the median pressure evolution between future and historic heatwaves in the six European regions are mostly small (bold dashed and solid lines in Fig. 9).
 The largest changes are projected in WR (cluster A) and IP (all clusters).
-In WR, we observe a stronger descent in cluster A shortly before the heatwave event and a higher starting point 10 days prior to the heatwave.
-However, the fraction of parcels in cluster A in region WR is very low (< 0.05, see Fig. 8) in the future.
-In IP (Fig. 9(e)) the median pressure of air parcels in all three clusters is lower for future heatwaves 10 days prior to the event.
+In WR, we observe a stronger descent in cluster A shortly before the heatwave event and a higher starting point 10 d prior to the heatwave.
+However, the fraction of parcels in cluster A in region WR is very low (< 0.05; see Fig. 8) in the future.
+In IP (Fig. 9e) the median pressure of air parcels in all three clusters is lower for future heatwaves 10d prior to the event.
 Moreover, the historic and future JJA pressure medians are almost identical.